 For example, I place a sculpture that my son made in kindergarten alongside a work by a well-known artist, and among them I place candlesticks that were inherited from my grandmother.
 The transparent

-wires that connect the objects are hidden from view, but they are there.
+fibers connecting the pieces are hidden from view, but they are there.

-Those hidden threads can connect a large red circle motif on an Alexander Calder tapestry with the vivid color captures in a work of art by Israeli painter Sigalit Landau, and the same red is suddenly revealed in the upholstery of a 1950’s armchair by the Italian-Brazilian modernist Lina Bo Bardi (1914-1992).
+Those hidden threads can connect a large red circle motif on an Alexander Calder tapestry with the vivid color captured in a work of art by Israeli painter Sigalit Landau, and the same red is suddenly revealed in the upholstery of a 1950’s armchair by the Italian-Brazilian architect and modernist Lina Bo Bardi (1914–1992).
 Then too, it can be a shape that accompanies the eye implicitly.
-In my living room in Tel Aviv there is a low table DESIGNED BY that is made of three linked amorphous MATERIAL surfaces.
-It sits below randomly placed ceiling lights, and nearby is a WHAT WORK OF ART?
-WHAT KIND painting with the same motif.
+In my living room in Israel, there is a low Moscou bronze table composed of three linked amorphous surfaces.
+It sits below randomly placed ceiling lights, and nearby is a painting by Rafi Lavi, also filled with amorphous spots, echoing the same motif.

 The dialogue finds its expression between the spaces, between the objects, between the works of art and even in the motif, in the formal affinity of the circle motif.

-In retrospect, I discovered many circles in my
+I discovered many circles in my

 childhood drawings, and this created a deep dialogue rooted in the past.
-You don’t have to decipher it, but this repetitiveness creates a pleasant harmony.
+The repetitiveness, which need not be deciphered, creates a pleasing harmony.
 After all, there is no more complete and infinite shape

-than a circle, it unites just like in a circle of support.
+than a circle, uniting elements as in a circle of support.

 The dialogue between objects is not obvious.
-There are subtle connections that are slowly revealed (or not) and eventually add peace and harmony.
+There are subtle connections that are slowly revealed (or not), eventually adding peace and harmony.
 In music, harmony is built on sounds of different pitches that appear at different intervals.
-This is exactly how my approach to design works: an encounter between elements from different worlds that creates a kind of perfection.
+This is exactly how my approach to design works: an encounter between elements from different worlds that creates a unified sublimity.
 The elements contrast – high and low, traditional and modern, colorful and monochromatic, glossy and matte.
 It is the Chinese theory of Yin and Yang, that two opposites form the whole.

 Connections are created in the imagination.
 While I am working on the design of a house, my mind wanders between the spaces, or between the drawings and plans.
-This is how my perception of space takes shape, and certainty is created - this chair will be placed here and that painting must move there.
+This is how my perception of space takes shape, and certainty is created – this chair will be placed here and that painting must move there.

-I move the objects fearlessly until they find their perfect place. .
+I move the objects fearlessly until they find their perfect place.

 When people ask what is important in design, I always say: Joie de vivre, a French term that translates to “joy of living” in English.
-It encapsulates a cheerful enjoyment of life, an exuberant and enthusiastic approach to living.
+It reflects an effervescent enjoyment of life, an exuberant and enthusiastic approach to living.
 The phrase is often used to express a positive and

 optimistic outlook, celebrating the pleasures and beauty of existence.